fiverr/passable/src/enforce/rules/size/larger_than/README.md

 # [RULE] - largerThan

 ## Description
-Returns true if a given value larger than another value.
+Returns true if a given value is larger than another value.
 The values do not have to be of the same type

 ## Arguments
 * `value`: the value which you would like to test. can be: